 With the MLB season in full swing, there is still plenty of time to try your hand on America’s favorite pastime to keep you satisfied until the NFL, NBA and NHL seasons roll around.
 However, did you know that when it comes to laying down a wager on the Majors, it easily surpasses the NFL in overall bets taken?
 Keep in mind that is because the longevity of the season and the number of games available at your disposal on any given day as the season runs from the preseason beginning in March up until the Fall Classic the end of October.

-Over the next few paragraphs, let’s take a look at the different ways to bet on the MLB and how to understand the terms, whether you are a seasoned pro or new to the sports betting world.
+Over the next few paragraphs, let’s take a look at the different ways to bet with MLB Odds and how to understand the terms, whether you are a seasoned pro or new to the sports betting world.

 Liken to the NHL with the puckline or the point spread with the moneyline thrown in, teams are given a negative or positive value heading into the game.
 Taking a better look, the favored team has a negative value of -1.5 meaning they must win the game by at least 2 runs such as 3-1 to give you a winning bet on the runline.
 The underdog will have a positive value of +1.5 heading in, meaning they are spotted a 1.5 run lead before the game even starts; so even if the underdog team with a runline value of +1.5 losses the game 2-1, you still win the bet by half a run if you pick the underdog with a +1.5 value!